-Palaces and Areas of the Alhambra with Free Access, Without a Ticket
+Free Areas of the Alhambra - Places with Entry Without Tickets

-To visit the Nasrid palaces (the most beautiful and famous part), the Alcazaba (military buildings and towers) and the Generalife (palaces and gardens) you need to buy a ticket.
+To visit the Nasrid palaces (the most beautiful and famous part), the Alcazaba (military buildings and towers) and the Generalife (palaces and gardens) you need to purchse a ticket.

 The Pomegranates Gate

-If you walk from Plaza Nueva to Cuesta Gomérez you will find the impressive Puerta de las Granadas (Gate of the Pomegranates).
-This beautifully preserved medieval gate is the main access to the forest of the Alhambra.
+If you walk from Plaza Nueva to Cuesta Gomérez you come across the impressive Puerta de las Granadas (Gate of the Pomegranates).
+This beautifully preserved medieval gate serves as the main entrance to the the Alhambra forest.

-The pomegranate, the symbol of Granada, is represented in carvings in this gate, hence its name.
+The pomegranate, which is the symbol of Granada, is depicted in carvings on this gate, hence its name.

-The gate consists of three arches: a central one for the cavalries; and two lateral ones for people.
+The gate consists of three arches: a central one for cavalry; and two lateral ones for people.

 The Alhambra Forest

-From here three paths will lead you into the complex; the lateral ones are only for pedestrians.
+From here three paths will lead you into the complex;the lateral ones are for pedestrians only.

-They were designed in 1729, although its current configuration dates back to the 19th century.
+They were designed in 1729, although their current configuration dates back to the 19th century.

-Now we are in the old forest that extends throughout the Sabika hill.
-Right on the top of this hill the Alhambra was built.
+Now we are in the ancient forest that stretches across the Sabika hill.
+Right on the top of this hill the Alhambra was constructed.

-This cool and peaceful place still retains its beauty thanks to the variety of species: mainly, chestnuts, poplars, elms and laurels.
+This cool and peaceful place still maintains its beauty thanks to the variety of species, primarily chestnuts, poplars, elms, and laurels.

-The Fountain of the Gate of the Pomegranates (17th century) and the cross of the gunner Leandro de Palencia (photo), a former blacksmith of the Alhambra, welcome the visitor.
+The Fountain of the Gate of the Pomegranates (17th century) and the cross of the gunner Leandro de Palencia (pictured), a former blacksmith of the Alhambra, welcome the visitor.

-This fountain was built to replace an older one, the same as the Gate.
+This fountain was constructed to replace an older one, just like the gate.

 The Fountain of Charles V

-In this monumental fountain we can see three big spouts representing the three rivers of Granada: Beyro, Darro and Genil.
+In this monumental fountain we can see three large spouts representing the three rivers of Granada: Beyro, Darro and Genil.

 Take your time and admire every detail of this marvelous work of art.
 Once again, right at the top of the fountain, we will find the imperial coat of arms of Charles V.